Florida bridge collapse seemed 'like a bomb had exploded,' witness says; another recounts bloodied boy 'begging' for help

 Llera said he began performing CPR on one of the injured workers.

-KPTV reported that companies involved in the construction of the bridge have been accused of negligent safety practices.
+The companies involved in the construction of the bridge have been accused of negligent safety practices.

-Miami-based Munilla Construction Management, which reportedly took on the bridge contract, was accused in a lawsuit from earlier this month of hiring "incompetent, inexperienced, unskilled or careless employees," KPTV reported.
+Miami-based Munilla Construction Management, which reportedly took on the bridge contract, was accused in a lawsuit from earlier this month of hiring "incompetent, inexperienced, unskilled or careless employees."